Highlights from New Brunswick

 The forceful sea has created a series of oddly shaped rocks on the southeast shore of New Brunswick, known famously as the Hopewell Rocks.
 By low tide, we were able to walk among them, and we arrived at first crack of dawn to catch the sun rays breaking across their awkward edges.
 And in the hours just before the highest tide we boarded kayaks to paddle among them.
 The water bounced us thoroughly but not so much that we couldn’t enjoy the spectacle we were in.

 These are many spots whose character has been shaped by the Bay of Fundy, and these two are worth at least a full day of exploring.
-St Martins, already a picturesque little town on its own, offers sea caves that are inaccessible at high tide, but can be walked around in during low.
-The water is crystal-clear and the cliffs a deep red, making this a must-stop to watch the area change with the passing hours.
+St Martins, already a picturesque little town on its own, offers sea caves that are inaccessible at high tide but can be walked around in during low.
+The water is crystal-clear, and the cliffs are a deep red, making this a must-stop to watch as the area changes with the passing hours.

 Going to the area and looking for a place to stay?
 Check out these quirky Fundy National Park accommodations!